🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 A bear put spread is the inverse of a bull put spread.
 In our example, the trader would buy one put option at a $10 strike price, and simultaneously sell another put at a lower strike price, like $8.

-The trader can not lose more than the net premium the trader paid to take the position (again, because this is a “debit” spread) or gain more than the difference in strike prices.
+The trader cannot lose more than the net premium the trader paid to take the position (as this is a debit spread) or gain more than the difference in strike prices.

 2. Horizontal Spreads

-Horizontal spreads (also called “calendar spread options”) involve options with the same underlying asset, the same strike prices, but different expiration dates.
-The main goal of this strategy is to generate income from the time decay effects, or volatility of the two options.
+Horizontal spreads (also called “calendar spread options”) involve options with the same underlying asset and same strike prices, but with different expiration dates.
+The main goal of this strategy is to generate income from the effects of time decay or the volatility of the two options.

 There are also two main types of horizontal spreads.